MUSIC DISCOVERY – that's the theme this year. It's personal.

 Anika Nagy - Sziget Festival, HU

-Chair: David Fricke - Legend, US
+Chair: David Fricke - Mojo/SiriusXM, US

 11.30 - THE FAST WILL EAT THE SLOW